trilioData/tvk-interop-plugins/docs/ocp-etcd-backup-restore/README.md

 ***Source of information - https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/backup_and_restore/index***

 ## ETCD backup and restore using ocp-etcd-backup-restore plugin
 The plugin helps the user to perform ETCD backup and restore of OCP clusters.
-If a user has only lost some crucial cluster information, then they can restore from the snapshot saved using this plugin.
+If a user has lost some crucial cluster information, then they can restore from the snapshot saved using this plugin.
 If the user has lost nodes, they must recreate all the non-recovery control plane machines and then run '-p' option from this plugin to redeploy ETCD.
 Some important considerations to keep in mind about the plugin:

 * Restore functionality will only work on same cluster from where the backup was taken
 * Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility